 - Geomatics and Transportation Engineering

 - Your curriculum can be specialized to align with your desired career path – construction, environmental, geotechnical, or structural engineering.
-You can also minor in areas like construction management, economics, architecture, engineering, or mathematics.
+You can also pursue a minor in areas like economics, engineering management, architecture, mathematics, or other fields of engineering to name a few.

 - Collaborate with faculty on research projects at on- and off-campus institutes and labs, including the Construction Engineering Lab (CEL), the Structures/Materials lab, the Geofoam lab, the Geosynthetics lab, and the Center for Environmental Systems Engineering (CESE) – 22,000 square feet of core laboratories.

-- The College of Engineering and Computer Sciences has 20 co-curricular organizations as well as student organizations like the Syracuse Chapter of the American Society of Civil Engineers, Engineers without Borders, and WiSE – Women in Science and Engineering.
+- The College of Engineering and Computer Sciences has 20 co-curricular organizations as well as student organizations like the Syracuse Chapter of the American Society of Civil Engineers (ASCE), Engineers without Borders (EWB), National Society of Black Engineers (NSBE), Society of Hispanic Professional Engineers (SHPE), Society of Women Engineers (SWE), and Women in Science and Engineering (WiSE).

 - The 5-year H. John Riley Dual Engineering/MBA Program allows you to earn a bachelor’s degree in Civil Engineering and an MBA from Syracuse University’s Whitman School of Management.